mlswg/mls-protocol/draft-ietf-mls-protocol.md

 fields, then its external Commit will have an incorrect `confirmation_tag` and thus be rejected.

-The information in a PublicGroupState is not deemed public in general, but applications can choose to make it available to new members in order to allow External Commits.
+The information in a GroupInfo is not deemed public in general, but applications can choose to make it available to new members in order to allow External Commits.

 External Commits work like regular Commits, with a few differences: